BANANARAMA & LULU

 GATES OPEN AT 4PM WITH OUR SPECIAL GUEST DJ, FAT TONY

-The multi-million selling group will perform at some of the country’s most stunning venues, beginning with a very special concert at Kenwood House on Hampstead Heath in London on Saturday 26th June, where Boy George, who lives locally to Kenwood, will celebrate his 60th birthday which falls the week prior.
+The multi-million selling group will perform at some of the country’s most stunning venues, including this very special concert in the grounds of Kenwood House on Hampstead Heath in London on Friday 17th June 2022.

 Very special guests for the London Kenwood show will be Bananarama and Lulu, with legendary guest DJ, Fat Tony, getting the party started from 4pm!